How FP&A supports a corporation

-Analysts, managers, directors and other members of the FP&A team may perform significant financial modeling work, including creating, updating and managing the company’s corporate model in Excel.
+Analysts, managers, directors, and other members of the FP&A team frequently perform substantial financial modeling work, including creating, updating, and managing the company’s corporate model in Excel.

-The corporate model is used for consolidating the budgets for all departments, creating long-term forecasts, and measuring actual results against the forecast.
+The corporate model is used for consolidating the budgets for all departments, creating long-term forecasts, and measuring actual results against forecasts.

 Below is an example of a financial model used in FP&A.